-The School will appoint at least one supervisor is required who should be "experienced" ie have successfully supervised two previous PhD students to completion.
-If the proposed supervisor does not have these completions, an additional supervisor will be required.
+The School will appoint at least one supervisor who should be "experienced" ie have successfully supervised one previous PhD or MD student to completion.
+If the proposed supervisor does not have this completion, an additional supervisor will be required.

 Progression Monitoring